sriramesh/California-Education-Analysis/README.md

-# CA-School-Discpiline-Disparities
+# CA-Education-Data-Analysis
- Examining CA school suspension rates
+Examining public data on education status in California